 BIRDS OF PREY PARENT MOVIE REVIEW

-If Birds of Prey is any indication of the way DC movies are going to be made in the future, then we’re in for some fun comic book movies.
+If Birds of Prey is any indication of the way DC movies are going to be made in the future, then we’re in for some entertaining and well produced comic book movies from DC.
 Finally.
 Birds of Prey: And the Fantabulous Emancipation of One Harley Quinn was a ton of fun: think an entire movie that feels like you’re at a carnival funhouse.
-Plus there are a ton of great Harley Quinn quotes in this one!
+Plus there are loads of great Harley Quinn quotes in this one!
 But is Birds of Prey safe for kids?
 This Birds of Prey parent movie review will let you know just how kid-friendly the movie is.
 With a rated R rating, there are some things parents need to know if your older kids are asking to go.

 What’s Birds of Prey About?

 You ever hear the one about the cop, the songbird, the psycho and the mafia princess?

 “Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn)” is a twisted tale told by Harley herself, as only Harley can tell it.

 When Gotham’s most nefariously narcissistic villain, Roman Sionis, and his zealous right-hand, Zsasz, put a target on a young girl named Cass, the city is turned upside down looking for her.

 Harley, Huntress, Black Canary and Renee Montoya’s paths collide, and the unlikely foursome have no choice but to team up to take Roman down.

 Runtime: 109 minutes